Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Jobs I could do for you:

-• turning audience insights into strategy
+• turn audience insights into strategy

 • messaging /positioning analysis and evolution